AllGray/AllGray.github.io/source/index.html.md

 Find the little black precious microcomputer.
 Here comes the tricky part:

-**Important:** Most common mistake that people do with the microcontroller is that they either insert it in the socket wrongly or break the microcontroller’s tiny pins in the process of inserting it.
-Don’t worry, it just need a tiny bit of caution and concentration (don’t hurry with this one):
+<aside class="warning">Most common mistake that people do with the microcontroller is that they either insert it in the socket wrongly or break the microcontroller’s tiny pins in the process of inserting it.
+Don’t worry, it just need a tiny bit of caution and concentration (don’t hurry with this one):</aside>

 Firstly, locate the microcontroller’s notch indicating which side to turn it when inserting it in the socket.